 Change the last paragraph of 8.3.5.12.2 (Semantics of the service primitive) as follows:

-If the STA is an HE STA with an operating channel width greater than 20 MHz, then the per20bitmap parameter is present; otherwise it is absent.
-If present, the per20bitmap parameter is a bitmap where each bit represents the busy/idle status of a 20 MHz subchannel in the operating channel width as defined in 27.3.20.6.5 (Per 20 MHz CCA sensitivity)
+If the STA is an HE STA or an EHT STA with an operating channel width greater than 20 MHz, then the per20bitmap parameter is present; otherwise it is absent.
+If present, the per20bitmap parameter in an HE STA that is not an EHT STA is a bitmap where each bit represents the busy/idle status of a 20 MHz subchannel in the operating channel width as defined in 27.3.20.6.5 (Per 20 MHz CCA sensitivity); the per20bitmap parameter in an EHT STA is a bitmap where each bit represents the busy/idle status of a 20 MHz subchannel in the operating channel width as defined in 36.3.20.6.4 (Per 20 MHz CCA sensitivity).

 Insert the following at the end of 8.3.5.12.2 (Semantics of the service primitive) as follows:

+NOTE - When CCA-Energy Detect is required, the primitive in an HT STA that is neither a VHT STA nor an HE STA nor an EHT STA indicates a medium busy condition as defined in 19.3.19.5.2 (CCA-Energy Detect (CCA-ED)); the primitive in a VHT STA that is neither an HE STA nor an EHT STA indicates a medium busy as defined in 21.3.18.5.2 (CCA sensitivity for operating classes requiring CCA-ED); the primitive in an HE STA that is not an EHT STA indicates a medium busy as defined in 27.3.20.6.2 (CCA sensitivity for operating classes requiring CCA-ED); the primitive in an EHT STA indicates a medium busy as defined in 36.3.20.6.2 (CCA sensitivity for operating classes requiring CCA-ED).

 Change the first paragraph of 8.3.5.12.3 (When generated) as follows:

 For Clause 15 (DSSS PHY specification for the 2.4 GHz band designated for ISM applications) to Clause 20 (Directional multi-gigabit (DMG) PHY specification) PHYs, this primitive is generated within aCCATime of the occurrence of a change in the status of the primary channel from channel idle to channel busy or from channel busy to channel idle or when the entries of the channel-list parameter change.
 For Clause 21 and Clause 22 PHYs, this primitive is generated when the status of the channel(s) changes from channel idle to channel busy or from channel busy to channel idle or when the entries of the channel-list parameter change.
 This includes the period of time when the PHY is receiving data.
-For Clause 27 PHYs, this primitive is generated when the status of the channel(s) changes from channel idle to channel busy or from channel busy to channel idle, when the entries of the channel-list parameter change, or when the per20bitmap parameter changes.
+For Clause 27 and Clause 36 PHYs, this primitive is generated when the status of the channel(s) changes from channel idle to channel busy or from channel busy to channel idle, when the entries of the channel-list parameter change, or when the per20bitmap parameter changes.
 The timing of PHY-CCA.indication primitives related to transitions on secondary channel(s) is PHY specific.
 Refer to specific PHY clauses for details about CCA behavior for a given PHY.